Syrian regime recaptures ancient city of Palmyra from ISIS

 Army units "in cooperation with the allied and backing forces" inflicted heavy losses on ISIS forces in operations supported by Syrian and Russian air forces, the report said.

-Palmyra was seized by ISIS in December after hundreds of the jihadist group's militants launched a coordinated attack in and around the city from regime forces.
+Palmyra was seized from regime forces by ISIS in December after hundreds of the jihadist group's militants launched a coordinated attack in and around the city.

 Palmyra is seen as strategically important to both sides in Syria's more than five year civil war.